Your Vision Is the Anchor — Not the Extras

-In a world where we’re constantly told to do more, post more, offer more, it’s easy to forget the one thing that gives all of that meaning:
+In a world that constantly tells you to do more, post more, offer more, it’s easy to forget the one thing that gives meaning to all of it:

 Not the marketing tactic.